apboobalan/prot/README.md

-Example Protocol implementation in elixir.
+Example Protocol and Behavior implementation in elixir.